pbthecoder/Zoo-Test/README.md

   # 0.1.3
   Color and Boldness added.
 This will take a significant amount of time, due to the large amount of print statements in the program.

+  UPDATE!
+  Mostly complete, with a few printing problems with the function that colors the text.
+  Just a few bugs needed to fix on the shop and the Animal Book.

+  # Genetic Manipulation 0.0.1
+  Tests for changing genes

+  UPDATE!
+  Currently in a new fule (not uploaded).
+This required a few new changes to the text files, and a few more text files have been added.
+  It's looking pretty nice.

+  # Diversity 0.1.0
+  Melanin and other chemical changes in color caused by the cell changing

+  UPDATE!
+  Going the same way as GeneManip 0.0.1

 # In the Future

   # Habitats and Homes (Art Part)
   Start making the art for the whole game.
 This is going to take a pretty long time.
+  The art will be similar to Rimworld animals.

   # The Big Kahuna- Pygame Translations
   Oh no. All the code will (probably at some point) be moved to PyGame.
 That's a lot of code.